genzgd/Lampost-Mud/README.md

 In the works:

 * An expanded demo world showcasing user scripts and instanced areas
-* An upgrade in the web client and editor to Bootstrap 3.3
+* ~~An upgrade in the web client and editor to Bootstrap 3.3~~ Done!
+* A reworked, more flexible configuration framework
 * The ability to export and import areas between Lampost instances
 * Some super secret projects